amcarter/UCFR-metabolism/README.md

 **2. compare_biomass_and_metab.R**- an exploratory comparison of raw biomass data with metabolism estimates.

-**3. fit_GAM_to_biomass.R** - fit hierarchical GAMs to biomass datasets using mcgv package.
+**3. fit_HGAM_to_biomass.R** - fit hierarchical GAMs to biomass datasets using mcgv package.
+Compares across different model fits.
 Also generates plots of fitted biomass data.

 <!--model-->
 ### Model